 Gather Your Materials

-Your options to creating your own necklace are endless—so do not be afraid to get creative.
-You can transform old earring or brooches into necklace pendants or paint small wooden shapes for an interesting geometric look.
+Your options for creating your own necklace are endless—so do not be afraid to get creative.
+You can transform old earrings or brooches into necklace pendants or paint small wooden shapes for an interesting geometric look.
 Add as much or as little as you want.
 The beauty is that you get to choose colors, shapes, and objects that mean something to you for a fraction of the cost of buying something at your favorite boutique.
 While a lot of these pieces can be found at a craft store, to get the look or finish you really want, it might be worth visiting a specialty store that sells jewelry making supplies.

 - Plain necklace chain